 Byway is an environmentally-friendly travel company.
 They create trips that don’t rely on flying and they recommend sustainable places to stay that support the local community wherever possible.

-They’re even on track to become a Certified B Corporation within the year.
 B Corps are businesses that balance purpose and profit.
 This means that they’re legally required to scrutinise their impact on their employees, customers suppliers, community and environment.

 You can read more about B Corporations here.

 To be honest, I think more businesses should be B Corps!

 Read More: 10 of the Best Tour Operators in the World

 Photo credit: Eric Welch – a Highland cow